polysemic/rjexecutivesearch.com/assets/slider/README.md

-# MJ Direct Placement Services - Hero Slider
+# RJ Executive Search - Hero Slider

 A modern, mobile-first CSS-only slider with optional JavaScript enhancements for the hero section.